linuxmint/cinnamon-spices-desklets/bbcwx@oak-wood.co.uk/README.md

 like to keep an eye on the weather in several locations, it supports multiple instances.

-At present, the Weather Desklet can work with data from:
+At present, the Weather desklet can work with data from:

 * BBC **{bbc}**
 * meteoblue **{meteoblue}** *